 by Freddy J. Nager, Founder of Atomic Tango LLC + Guy Who Questions the Answers

-That said, a recent class discussion brought up one of my core tenets: the need to question everything in the market…
+A recent class discussion brought up one of my core tenets: the need to question everything in the market.

-We had been discussing Charity Water, a nonprofit that has achieved near celebrity status because of its use of social media and the expressiveness of its founder:
+We had been discussing Charity Water, a nonprofit that achieved near celebrity status because of its use of social media and videos:

 Great ad, right?
 When asked to analyze why the video was effective, a student described it as “authentic” and “transparent” — two popular cliches that are so overused, misused, and abused that they no longer mean anything.